dcreager/dcreager.net/content/2016/08/csp-concurrency-prelims.markdown

 [cmeik]: https://christophermeiklejohn.com/lasp/erlang/2015/10/27/tendency.html

-For these concurrency models, then, we're going to define a CSP process for each concurrency model.
+To dig into this paper, then, we're going to define a CSP process for each concurrency model.
 The original paper uses several *axioms* to collectively define the behavior of each concurrency model; the more constrained models later in the paper include more axioms.
 We'll define each of those axioms as a subprocess, and use CSP operators to combine them together into a single process describing the concurrency model as a whole.

+We'll also create CSP processes for each of the reference implementations.
+The paper then defines and uses "operational refinement" to show that each reference implementation really does implement the concurrency model in question.
+We'll do something similar with CSP; we'll make sure to construct the CSP processes for the concurrency model and for the reference implementation in such a way that we can use an FDR refinement check to show the same thing.